johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 nano Organism.txt
 ```

 This is of course optional and you can also just leave these files as they are and move one.
+Remember not leave any empty lines in either of these 2 files.
+If for example you leave the last line of Proteins.txt empty, the tool will consider this the entry of a protein named ' ' and will try to find it, causing issues.

 <br/><br/>